autoatml/autoplex/docs/index.md

 **Contributing Guide**
 ^^^
 Do you want to develop your own workflows or improve existing functionalities?
-Check out the contributing Guide.
+Check out the Contributing Guide.
 :::
 ::::